JosephStraw/JosephStraw/README.md

-Currently an undergraduate studying Computer Science Studying Java, but my heart belongs with C
+- Currently an undergraduate studying for a BSc in Computer Science
+- Studying Java, but my heart belongs with C
+- Web development is fun too

 <!---
 JosephStraw/JosephStraw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.